Welcome to NionUI documentation!

 You can declare a window using ui.create_window (see below).
 Once you have a window declaration, you can run the window using Application.run_window in your main function.

-content = ui.create_column(ui.create_label(text="Hello World"))
+content = u.create_column(u.create_label(text="Hello World"))

-window = ui.create_window(content, title="Hello World", margin=12)
+window = u.create_window(content, title=_("Hello World"), margin=12)

 handler = object() # a dummy handler in this example

-return Application.run_window(args, bootstrap_args, window, handler)
+return Application.run_window(args[0], args[1], window, handler)

 class DeclarativeUI